TangibleInc/template-system/docs/plan/index.md

   - [ ] Move Chart documentation to core - From?

   - [ ] Loop -> Query

-    - [ ] Explain how it works internally, the performance implications of doing filter/sort by field after query, and showing how to do them as direct queries where possible
+    - [ ] Explain advantage and disadvantage (performance implications) of **filter/sort by field** after query - how it works internally.
+Show how to convert them to direct queries where possible.

 <a name=long-term></a>